thanos-io/thanos/docs/components/store.md

       --grpc-sample-limit=50000000
                                  Maximum amount of samples returned via a single Series call.
 0 means no limit.
-NOTE: may unlikely underestimate the number of samples
-                                 that would be needed to download.
+NOTE: may overestimate the number of samples that would be needed to respond to a query.
       --grpc-concurrent-limit=20
                                  Maximum number of concurrent Series calls.
 0 means no limit.